Abdul Karim Khan (Yarkand)

-Abdul Karim Khan was the ruler of Yarkand Khanate in what is now north-west China (Xinjiang) between 1560 and 1591.
+Abdul Karim Khan (Chagatai and Persian: عبد الکریم خان) was the ruler of Yarkent Khanate in what is now north-west China (Xinjiang) between 1560 and 1591.
 He was second son of Abdurashid Khan.
 During his reign, he lost control over a number of oases and merely acted as the titular figurehead ruler.

-Abdul Karim Khan was a descendant of the first Moghul Khan Tughlugh Timur (1347-1363).
+Abdul Karim Khan was a descendant of the first Moghul Khan Tughlugh Timur (1347–1363).
 He came to power in 1560.
 He became the Khan as the eldest son in the family after the death of his father Abdurashid Khan.

 Abdul Karim Khan distributed between his brothers all the troops and gold that he inherited from his father and increased troop numbers following the failed attempt by the Barlas emirs to replace him with his brother Sufi Sultan, who ruled in Kashgar.
 He expelled the hakim of Yarkand, Mahmud Barlas, and the emir of Khotan, Ahmad Barlas, and dispersed their 3,000 troops.
 He sent his brother Abduraim Sultan to rule Chalish and Turpan, where the position of "Little Khan" (contrary to the "Great Khan" who ruled from Yarkand) was vacant after the death of Shah Khan, son of Mansur Khan, in 1570 in a battle with the Kalmaks.